arifwn/TinySuspender/store-entry.md

 Changelog:

+- v2.1.0:
+    - Added a new command to allow suspending/restoring all tabs in all windows

 - v2.0.4:
     - Added new keyboard shortcut actions that applied to all windows
     - Keyboard shortcuts are now only applied to the last active window